zachvalenta/jvns.ca/source/_posts/2016-04-23-some-links-on-java-garbage-collection.markdown

 My favorite thing is that he wrote that last post *this morning* and I read it and learned a ton from it.
 I love it when the awesome people I know write blog posts and it teaches me stuff.
 Please do this more everyone.

-A few people pointed out that [the docs from Oracle on GC tuning](http://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/toc.html) are surpringly quite useful.
+A few people pointed out that [the docs from Oracle on GC tuning](http://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/toc.html) are surprisingly quite useful.
 I often forget to check official documentation so this was a great reminder.

 Several people recommended the book [Java-Performance-The-Definitive-Guide](http://www.amazon.com/Java-Performance-The-Definitive-Guide/dp/1449358454) and its section about garbage collection.
 Good books are a goldmine so I will probably buy it.